iZettle/tequiz/README.md

 merge(tetris, quiz)
 ```

-Tetris was the very first programming project I finished back in 2002-2003.
+Tetris was the very first programming project I finished in 2002-2003.
 Back then I used C# and it was a GUI application running in Windows.

 Recently I watched the movie [Tetris].
-When I saw tetrominoes are rendered by
+When I saw tetrominoes were rendered as
-pair of `[]`, I said: Beautiful.
+`[]` in the early versions, I was like: "Beautiful!".

-So, after 20 years, I decided to implement the game one more time.
-This time I
+So, after 20 years, I want to implement the game one more time, and make it
-make it a TUI application, and of course, each tetromino is rendered as `[]` by
-default:)

-However, worth noting that:
+a TUI application.

+## Fun fact:

 > The game has monochrome graphics, and in the first revision of the game, the
 > blocks in the tetrominos are represented by a pair of delete/rubout